P4ti3nn3/USB-Armory-Setup/README.md

 # Before starting
-This repository is an unofficial tutorial for helping to setup an [USB Armory Mk II](https://github.com/usbarmory/usbarmory/wiki/Mk-II-Introduction).
+This repository is an unofficial tutorial for helping setup an [USB Armory Mk II](https://github.com/usbarmory/usbarmory/wiki/Mk-II-Introduction).

 ![image](https://user-images.githubusercontent.com/115619908/207642407-f5ec6bdf-2e18-43d2-87e6-19d4cea08ea1.png)

 # Fully automatised configuration
 You can find [here](https://github.com/P4ti3nn3/USB-Armory-Setup/tree/main/Auto-conf) the tutorial to deploy your Armory by using a tool.
-You just have to follow the few instructions but I encourage you to configure your own Armory with the following tuto for understand how the device works.
+You just have to follow the few instructions but I encourage you to configure your own Armory with the following tuto to understand how the device works.

 # Premade configuration (Not stable)
 You can find [here](https://github.com/P4ti3nn3/USB-Armory-Setup/tree/main/Premade-Armory) the premade configuration.
-You just have to follow the few instructions but I encourage you to configure your own Armory with the following tuto for understand how the device works.
+You just have to follow the few instructions but I encourage you to configure your own Armory with the following tuto to understand how the device works.

 # 1. Download the image
 Debian base image [here](https://github.com/usbarmory/usbarmory/wiki/Available-images).